-The handles from Birka (listed above), found by marine archaeologist Jim Hansson, are very similiar in design to the handles mentioned above so I haven’t gone further into researching them at the moment.
+The handles from Birka (listed above and including the one on display at the Maritime Museum in Stockholm), found by marine archaeologist Jim Hansson, are very similar in design to the handles mentioned above so I haven’t gone further into researching them.
 To learn more about the handles from the 2014 Birka excavations you can read Nina Eklöf’s, archaeologist at the Swedish National Maritime Museum, blog entry on the subject (English translation at the end).

-This might not been evidence enough depending on how historically accurate you set out to be in your re-enactment and what grounds you feel need support your work.
+This might not be evidence enough depending on how historically accurate you set out to be in your reenactment and on what grounds you feel the need to support your work.
 I personally enjoy the struggle with very few remnants of evidential material as it enforces your own interpretation.
 Based on the simpler drawings of the Haithabu handles I designed the model below to base my own bag on.

 The handles are stenciled and cut from an oak baseboard, basically because this was a much cheaper option than going for ash or maple.